Skip to main content

 Looking for something?

-Discover five of the best Lake District walks and hikes, from Cumbria Way Walk to the Langdale Pikes.
-These mountain walks provide the perfect views!
-The Lake District is England's largest national park and an UNESCO World Heritage site, and it’s easy to see why.
+Discover five of the best hikes and walks in the Lake District, from the Cumbria Way to the Langdale Pikes.
+The Lake District is England's largest national park and a UNESCO World Heritage site, and it’s easy to see why.
 With sweeping landscapes of lush greenery and high peaks like the Langdale Pikes offering panoramic views, the Lake District is the perfect place to get your walking boots on.

-There are plenty of wonderful Lake District walks to enjoy for all fitness levels, from easy Lake District walks for beginners or dog walking to others more suitable for running, hiking or cycling.
+There are plenty of wonderful Lake District walks to enjoy for all fitness levels, from easy walks for beginners or dog walking to more advanced hikes suitable for running, hiking or cycling.
 So, whichever type of walk you’re looking for, the Lake District has a trail for you.
 If you’re feeling adventurous you could attempt to hike the highest mountain peak in the Lake District and all of England, Scafell Pike.

 1. Cumbria Way Walk

-The Cumbria Way Walk is a beautiful Lake District walking and hiking trail that winds its way through some of the location’s most stunning scenery.
-Starting in the town of Ulverston, the trail guides you through striking mountainous landscapes, lakes, woodlands, glacial valleys, and along rivers.
-The Cumbria Way is the perfect way to experience the best of England's natural beauty.
+The Cumbria Way is perfect to experience the best of England's natural beauty.
 You can take your time and enjoy the views or challenge yourself to complete the 73-mile trail in one go.
-Whether you're a seasoned hiker or looking for Lake District walks for beginners, Cumbria Way Walk is sure to give you an unforgettable experience and provide some amazing photographs!
+Whether you're a seasoned hiker or looking for Lake District walks for beginners, Cumbria Way is sure to give you an unforgettable experience and provide some amazing photographs!

 2. Walking Helvellyn Mountain